nofendian17/gobriva/README.md

 ### Private Key Format

-The private key should be in PEM format:
+The private key should be in PEM format with 2048 bits:

 ```pem
 -----BEGIN PRIVATE KEY-----